-In order to prevent the damage it is important to know what they look like so you can get ahead of it.
+In order to prevent the damage, it is important to know what they look like so you can get ahead of it.
 When chinch bugs are newly hatched they don’t make as much damage as the adults.
 The bugs are red in colour and are tiny in size.
-As they grow they begin to turn black and start to develop an “X” pattern on its back.
+As they grow they begin to turn black and start to develop an “X” pattern on their back.

 Where Does the Damage Typically Occur?

 The damage typically stems from garden beds and works its way out into the center of the lawn.
 The affected areas will also appear to sit lower than the rest of the grass.
 If you happen to see an odd yellow patch extending from your garden it is key to check immediately as the damage can be fast and furious.